Bounce house safety back in spotlight after boy blown onto highway

 Breaking News Emails

-A potentially tragic accident involving a 9-year-old boy in a bounce house in Southern California is the latest harrowing incident to highlight the dangers the popular party attractions can pose.
+A potentially tragic accident involving a 9-year-old boy in a bounce house in Southern California is the latest harrowing incident to highlight the dangers posed by the popular party attraction.

 Strong winds were being blamed for sending the inflatable structure airborne Saturday afternoon from a residential neighborhood in Adelanto, north of San Bernardino, and causing it to land about a quarter of a mile away into traffic.